Skip to content

 Drop this in plugins/my_plugin/my_agent.py, and the Cat picks it up automatically.

-from cat import Agent, tool, user
+from cat import Agent, tool

-class TodoAgent(Agent):
+class SockSeller(Agent):

-slug = "todo"
+slug = "sock_seller"

-name = "Todo Agent"
+name = "Sock Seller"

 @tool